Entrance to community garden recycling area with compost bays

 Our immediate recycling percentage target is to achieve 65% recycling of garden and associated household waste across our service area by 2028.
 This target sits alongside borough-wide ambitions and reflects an integrated model for green waste recycling, composting and reuse.
 We work within the boroughs' approach to waste separation—encouraging residents to separate food waste, garden waste and dry recyclables at source—and we support clear labelling and community education so separation becomes simple.

-Staff sorting garden waste into labeled recycling containers We prioritise an eco-friendly waste disposal area design: clear bays for compostable material, dedicated bins for woody garden waste, secure skips for reusable items and segregated containers for plastics and metals.
+A woman with blonde hair tied back, wearing a checked shirt, blue jeans, and white gardening gloves, is planting pink tulips in a small flower bed surrounded by lush green grass and mature trees.
+She is kneeling on the lawn in a well-maintained garden in Richmond, with her attention focused on carefully placing the flowers into the soil.
+To her right, a brown puppy sits attentively, gazing at the planting activity.
+Nearby, a wicker basket filled with blooming tulips and a garden trowel resting on the ground are visible.
+The garden features a mix of dense shrubbery and open lawn, with sunlight filtering through the foliage, creating a bright and inviting outdoor environment suitable for various gardening activities.
+This scene exemplifies outdoor maintenance and planting, aligning with services offered by Gardening Richmond for sustainable gardening and outdoor space enhancement in the local area.
+We prioritise an eco-friendly waste disposal area design: clear bays for compostable material, dedicated bins for woody garden waste, secure skips for reusable items and segregated containers for plastics and metals.
 Local transfer stations play a key role in our logistics: they act as consolidation points where materials are sorted and directed to anaerobic digestion, municipal composting or specialist recycling processors.
 We liaise with transfer stations close to the borough to minimise travel distance and emissions while ensuring materials go to the best end-use.

 Creating a Sustainable Rubbish Gardening Area